ahmedAAlenazi/Spending-Tracker/README.md

   7- As a user i can change languege.

-  8- As a user i can change aperence to dark mode.
+  8- As a user i can change apperence to dark mode.

-  9- As a user i can display my account information and edit my profile.
+  9- As a user i can calculate my expensess